How new restaurant technology can improve the customer experience

-Restaurants need a modernized, customer-centric approach to service
+Restaurants need a modernised, customer-centric approach to service

-In a more traditional restaurant setting, servers are given a central role—from greeting customers at the door to physically handing them a check at the end of a meal.
+In a more traditional restaurant setting, servers are given a central role — from greeting customers at the door to physically handing them a bill at the end of a meal.
 This server-centric model is by no means wrong.
 Rather, it’s primed for an evolution that gives customers more control.

-This is important for restaurants to keep in mind because customers are increasingly seeking out a more digitized, hands-on role during their dining experience.
+This is important for restaurants to keep in mind because customers are increasingly seeking out a more digitised, hands-on role during their dining experience.